Frequently Asked Questions

 As a doping control laboratory, LGC works directly with sports authorities, national anti-doping organizations, and national governing bodies worldwide.
 Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regulation.

-Informed-Choice is a certification program for sports supplements, raw materials, and manufacturing facilities, which assures athletes that products carrying the Informed-Choice mark have been regularly tested for substances considered prohibited in sport.
-In addition, Informed-Choice also ensures that products have been manufactured to high quality standards.
-Responsible supplement companies have made Informed-Choice part of their existing quality assurance systems to ensure their products are safer for athletes to use.
+Informed Choice is a certification program for sportsand nutritional supplements, which assures athletes and consumers that products carrying the Informed Choice mark have been regularly tested for substances considered prohibited in sport.
+In addition, Informed Choice also ensures that products have been manufactured to high quality standards.
+Responsible supplement companies have made Informed Choice part of their existing quality assurance systems to ensure their products are safer to use.

 Research has shown that some supplement products have been found to be contaminated with low levels of substances that are prohibited by WADA (the World Anti-Doping Agency) and other sporting bodies.
-The Informed-Choice program aims to work closely with supplement manufacturers and suppliers by reviewing the quality systems they have in place at the manufacturing facility and by providing high quality analytical testing for products and ingredients to minimize the incidence of banned contaminants finding their way into sport.
-It also aims to provide athletes with an effective risk management service so that they can choose products that have undergone additional quality control testing as required in elite sport.
+The Informed Choice program aims to work closely with supplement manufacturers and suppliers by reviewing the quality systems they have in place at the manufacturing facility and by providing high quality analytical testing for products and ingredients to minimize the incidence of banned contaminants finding their way into sport.
+It also aims to provide an effective risk management service so that supplement users can choose products that have undergone additional quality control testing.

-The Informed-Choice certification is a voluntary program for reputable supplement companies who wish to register some, or all, of their products and carry the Informed-Choice mark on those products.
-Athletes who see the Informed-Choice logo on a product can be assured it has undergone rigorous checks and testing to ensure that it is not contaminated with banned substances and is safer to use.
+The Informed Choice certification is a voluntary program for reputable supplement companies who wish to register some, or all, of their products and carry the Informed Choice mark on those products.
+Supplement users who see the Informed Choice logo on a product can be assured it has undergone rigorous checks and testing to ensure that it is not contaminated with banned substances and is safer to use.

 LGC is accredited to the ISO 17025 standard for a broad range of analytical testing, including the analysis of nutritional supplements/ingredients for banned substances.
 LGC Fordham has held this accreditation for supplement/ingredient testing since 2003, grant by UKAS (United Kingdom Accreditation Service, see www.ukas.com: laboratory no. 1187), while LGC Lexington gained its accreditation from A2LA (American Association for Laboratory Accreditation, see www.a2la.org: certificate no. 3244.01) in 2012 shortly after opening.
 This accreditation covers all relevant matrices: powders, bars, liquids, capsules, tablets, etc., and all tests have defined method capabilities/reporting limits.